UMAprotocol/docs/docs/synthetic-tokens/explainer.md

 ## Launching a Priceless Synthetic Token

-To launch a new type of synthetic token for which an existing market does not yet exist, that synthetic token’s smart contract must first be parameterized and deployed.
-Anyone can parameterize and deploy this contract.
+To launch a new type of synthetic token for which an existing market does not yet exist, the synthetic token’s smart contract needs to be be parameterized and deployed.

-This smart contract can be deployed using UMA’s synthetic token contract template and defining key parameters.
+By using UMA's priceless synthetic token contract template, developers ca easily deploy a new synthetic asset by defining a few key parameters.
 Some parameters to highlight are:

 - Token’s [price identifier](synthetic-tokens/glossary.md#price-identifier) (the price feed this token should track)
 - Token expiration timestamp